 The route follow the Little Wanganui River upstream to Little Wanganui Saddle, 1087 m, down the Taipo and Karamea Rivers, then up the Leslie River onto the Tablelands and in behind Mt Arthur.

-From the east the Flora carpark is up the Graham Valley South Branch Road, which has been technically “closed” for much of 2014 due to a major slip.
-An alternative entry point is via the Cobb Dam Road and Balloon Hut.
+From the east the Flora carpark is up the Graham Valley South Branch Road, which has been closed off and on due to a major slip.

 The DOC Leslie-Karamea track description site has fairly extensive information, including brief track notes from hut to hut.